welsh11/welsh11.github.io/_posts/2022-12-28-failed-goals.md

 categories: [General]
 tags: []
 ---
-At the beginning of 2022 I made the risky decision to create a list of goals for the year that would hopfully push me forwards a bit to becoming an indy developer.
+At the beginning of 2022 I made the risky decision to create a list of goals for the year that would hopefully push me forwards a bit on the road to becoming an indy.

 Here's a screenshot:

 ![2022 Goal List](/assets/img/2022-12-28-todo.png)

-Intention was to:
+The *intention* was to:

 * Do some Youtube dev videos
 * Build and release my podcast app side project (Podthing) - with the intention of...